-So, you want to become a Wing Chun teacher, do you?
+So, you want to become a Wing Chun teacher?
 Well!
 It isn’t easy.
-As with teaching in any sort of field, there are requirements to becoming a Wing Chun Sifu.
+As with teaching in any sort of field, there are requirements to becoming a Wing Chun instructor (Sifu).
 In this article, we will discuss what it takes to teach Wing Chun.
-It is not easy, and it should never be easy.
+Becoming an instructor is not easy, and it should not be!

 How to Become a Certified Wing Chun Teacher

-The first thing you want to do in your path to teach Wing Chun, is finding a legitimate Wing Chun Sifu, either in-person or online.
-Ideally, you would want it to be in person.
-Finding a Sifu that will teach you good, legitimate Wing Chun can be a hard thing to do.
+The first thing you want to do in your path to teach Wing Chun, is finding a legitimate Wing Chun instructor (Sifu), either in-person or online.
+Ideally, you would want it to find a Wing Chun instructor in person.
+Finding an instructor (Sifu) that will teach you good, legitimate Wing Chun can be a hard thing to do.
 Online learning gives us the benefit of learning anywhere in the world, however, it also opens the door to potential scammers masquerading as a Wing Chun Sifu.
 When looking, it is sometimes best to let the students speak for the teacher, be they current students or past students.
-Look at how they respond to people online, how they handle both constructive and non-constructive feedback.
+Look at how instructors respond to people online, how they handle both constructive and non-constructive feedback.
 Do they ignore the non-constructive feedback?
 Do they engage in that non-constructive feedback aggressively?
-This is someone who should be able to remain calm against aggression, and if they are unable to do so, you may be better off looking for a different Sifu.
+This is someone who should be able to remain calm against aggression, and if they are unable to do so, you may be better off looking for a different instructor / Sifu.

-Another important thing to factor in when deciding if you want to pursue the path of the Sifu, is time and money.
-It is not a pleasant thing to consider, but it has to be kept in mind, especially if you are distance learning.
-You will eventually have to meet your Sifu in person, and that will likely mean you will need to think about travel expenses.
+Another important thing to factor in when deciding if you want to pursue the path of becoming a Sifu, is time and money.
+Note that if you are distance learning, you will eventually have to meet your Sifu in person, and that will likely mean you will need to think about travel expenses.

 Finally, if you want to be a Sifu for the sake of profit, you will want to consider a different path.
 A Sifu who is only in it for the money is no legitimate Sifu.

-It is important to note the difference between a Sifu and an instructor.
-In Wing Chun, a Sifu has their Sihings, which are the assistant Sifus—teacher’s assistants, basically.
-Anyone in a teaching position should be aware that, in the school, they are in a position of power, and when they are in that position, they represent the school just as much as a Sifu does.
+Here’s what you should know to become a Wing Chun instructor.
+In Wing Chun, a Sifu has their Sihings, which are the assistant instructors —teacher’s assistants, basically.
+Anyone in a Wing Chun instructor position should be aware that any instructor in the school is in a position of power, and when they are in that position, they represent the school just as much as a Sifu does.

 Probably one of the harder things for any instructor to know, is that there are simply some students that must be let go because of incompatibility.
 This is a big reason as to why someone trying to be a Sifu for the profit is no legitimate Sifu.
 When an instructor says to a student, “I have to remove you from my program,” they are not doing it because they want to, they are doing it because they have to.
 If a student has reached that point, the instructor has to realize that it would be a waste of their time, and the student’s time, and there is simply no point in wasting any more of that time or the student’s money.